sherwingp/world-map-game/README.md

 I would like to enter my player name

 As a player,
-So that I can guess the continent,
+So that I can guess the secret location,
 I would like to see a world map

 As a player,
-So that I can submit my guesses,
+So that I can select my guesses,
-I want to be able to click on the country/city that I guess
+I want to be able to click on the country/city that I guess on the map

 As a player,
 So that I can know how well I’m doing,
 I want to see my score

-As a player, so that I know I'm close to the answer, I would like my score to go up
+As a player,
+So that I know how close I am to the answer,
+I would like my score to go up

+As a player,
+So that I can compete against other players,
+I want other players to join in my game

+As a host,
+So that the other players can start the game
+I want to be able to set the secret location

 As a Player,
 So that I know I'm close to the correct answer,
 I would like the map to zoom in to a radius that includes the right answer

-As a player,
-So that I can see the latest score ranking,
-I would like to see the game player leaderboard

-As a player,
-So that I can compete against other players,
-I want to send an invite link to my friends to play my game
 ```